Muirfield/GrabBag/README.md

 * rpt: report an issue to ops
 * servers: Manage peer server connections
 * servicemode: controls servicemode
+* wall: shows the given text to all servers

 ### Teleporting

+* delhome: Removes your home
+* delwarp: Removes warp
 * dismiss: Dismiss a previously summoned player
 * follow: Follow a player
 * follow-off: stop following a player